State Actions Summary

 Intent and Structure of CON

 A primary objective of state CON laws is to control health care costs by avoiding unnecessary expansion or duplicative services within an area.
 Proponents of CON laws contend that if excess health care service capacity exists, price inflation may occur to compensate for new, underused health care services or empty beds.
-Some states also require CON approval for health facility mergers, acquisitions or changes in ownership, which many researchers say contributes to higher health care costs and prices.
+Some states also require CON approval for health facility mergers, acquisitions, changes in ownership or closure, which many researchers say contributes to higher health care costs and prices.

 Beyond cost containment efforts, CON laws aim to ensure access to services for historically underserved communities, such as rural areas, and meet the health care needs of indigent patients.
 For example, some states require health facilities to establish financial assistance policies and provide discounted care to low-income patients as a condition for CON approval.